-An individual research course in an area of psychology selected jointly by the student and his staff advisor.
+An individual research course in psychology.
 It is expected that the student will produce an honors thesis based on his work in this course.
 The course is required for fifth year honors students.

 Classes and lab.
 6 hrs. a week.
 2 semesters.